sarahberger2097/academic-website/content/post/Intro-to-Data-Table/index.md

 #### Working with columns

-Let say you want all rows, but only the Species and sepal width columns.
+Let say you want to filter your dataset to contain all rows, but only the Species and Sepal Width columns.
 Note that you will leave the i section empty by just adding a comma before the j section.

 ```{r column}